casper-network/casper-java-sdk/README.md

 [![Project license](https://img.shields.io/badge/license-Apache%202-blue)](https://www.apache.org/licenses/LICENSE-2.0.txt)

 # Casper Java SDK

-This project implements the SDK to interact with a Casper Node.
+This project implements the Java SDK that allows developers to interact with a Casper Node.
 It wraps the Json-RPC requests and maps the results to Java objects.

+This version is compatable with Casper Node 2.0 (Condor)

 ## Dependencies
 - Java 8